 <p>Accordingly, my songwriting system needs to be designed around those realities.
 My strengths and weaknesses are not moral verdicts.
 They are structural constraints.
 My goal is to let the strengths run while putting rails around the weaknesses so the whole thing still pushes songs out instead of everything just swirling around in my head indefinitely.</p>

-<p>Although I am in some ways early in my songwriting journey, a number of throughlines have already surfaced.
+<p>Although I’m still in some ways early at this, a number of throughlines have already surfaced.
 Listeners have highlighted themes like baritone vocal delivery (especially how it’s less expected alongside modern pop sensibilities and arrangements), and layered textures and approaches to stereo space that give arrangements depth.
-People take note of an especially percussive approach to rhythm that brings a powerful sense of motion to compositions.
-A few have spontaneously remarked that <em>cocoa</em> evokes images of the same environment in their minds, converging on a specific flavor of nostalgia connotatively carried by instrumentation, sound design, and other elements of the sonic palette.</p>
+People take note of an especially percussive approach to rhythm and the motion it gives the compositions.
+A few have spontaneously remarked that <em>cocoa</em> evokes images of the same environment in their minds, converging on a specific flavor of nostalgia carried by the instrumentation and sound design.</p>

 <p>While I’m obviously aware that all of these elements are present and their inclusions are intentional, some of the specific effects they’ve had on others’ listening experiences are not purposeful, nor are they things I would’ve guessed at first.
 I’m not even sure I necessarily agree with some evaluations or that I even wholly enjoy some of the elements that draw others’ attention, but I’m still able to take it on faith that there is exploitable signal in the feedback and tension there that can add to a kind of reverse-engineered, self-reflective taste.</p>